JuliaDebug/Debugger.jl/README.md

 - `n`: step to the next line
 - `s`: step into the next call
 - `so`: step out of the current call
+- `c`: continue execution until a breakpoint is hit
 - `bt`: show a simple backtrace
 - ``` `stuff ```: run `stuff` in the current function's context
 - `fr [v::Int]`: show all variables in the current function, `v` defaults to `1`